Creating Blocklists of IP Addresses in Edge, using Azion’s Network Layer Protection

 Path: Real-Time Manager > Edge Libraries > Network Lists

-When opening the Network Lists page, all lists created by the user and those items automatically provided by Azion will be displayed, such as Origin Shield (contact the commercial team to get access to this service).
+When opening the Network Lists page, all lists created by the user and those items automatically provided by Azion will be displayed, such as Origin Shield.

 To create a new one, click the Add button, choose an identifiable name for your list (for example, BlockedIPsList, for a list of known malicious IPs), select the desired Type and complete the list according to the type you have chosen (ASN, Countries or IP / CIDR.
 For our example, we are using the IP/CIDR option), and then click on Save.
 The user’s list can be updated anytime, either manually or integrated through an API.

 Example of the configuration of an IP/CIDR type list: